Evidence-based curriculum for ages 2-8

 Children learn to read in a variety of ways and interactive approaches can be especially helpful.
 Shared reading is a highly effective interactive approach to reading where students and a teacher read a text collaboratively.
 Here’s how and why it works, plus tips and ideas for trying it with your child.

-What is Shared Reading?
+What Is Shared Reading?

 In a shared reading session, a teacher reads a text together with students, guiding the process while actively engaging them throughout.
 Teachers will use tools such as oversized books, document cameras, or eBooks on a projector so students can see the words and/or pages at all times.